mjclaypool/Shortly-Landing-Page/README.md

 - [Tailwind CSS](https://tailwindcss.com/) - For styles

 ### What I learned
 This project posed a couple different, unexpected challenges.
-First, Clean URI API does not respond to the browser "preflight" request that checks if the server will allow API requests before they are made.
+First, Clean URI API does not respond to the browser "preflight" request that checks if the server will allow cross-domain API requests before they are made.
 The browser sends a HTTP OPTIONS request, but the API only allows POST requests.
 Consequently, the preflight request fails and returns a cross-origin resource sharing (CORS) error, which is a browser security feature that prevents API calls from being made to a site from a different domain (unless the host site adds a header that allows other URLs).

-Since the domain of both my locally-hosted and deployed React app differed from the Clean URI API site, I realized I would never be able to make my requests from a purely front-end application.
+Since the domain of both my locally-hosted and deployed React app differed from the Clean URI API site, I concluded that I would not be able to make my requests from a purely front-end application.
 So I transformed my React project into a fullstack application with Next.js and used rewrites to create a proxy for communicating with the API.

 ```js
 async rewrites() {